WokLibCodeClub/Scratch-Challenges/SolveTheMazes/README.md

 Here are three mazes.
-You have to write the code to get a ball sprite from the arrow through the mazes to get to the yellow square.
+You have to write the code to get a ball sprite from the arrow through the mazes to the yellow square.

 ### Maze no 1: